DevExpress-Examples/xaf-how-to-dynamically-change-mask-settings-based-on-the-current-object/Readme.md

 # XAF - How to dynamically change mask settings based on the current object

-This example demonstrates how to change mask settings of a certain editor dynamically, e.g. based on properties of the current object.
+This example demonstrates how to change mask settings of a certain editor dynamically (for example, based on properties of the current object).

 <kbd>![example](./CS/EFCore/DynamicMaskEF/DynamicMaskEF.Module/Images/how-to-dynamically-change-mask-settings.gif)</kbd>